 On December 30, 2008, Bank of Montreal renewed our \$50 million credit facility.
 The terms include a 50 basis points commitment fee, an interest rate of LIBOR +3.25% and a term of 364 days.
 As of March 31, 2009, we had \$21.0 million of borrowings outstanding under this credit facility.
-At July 7, 2009, we had \$16.5 million of borrowings outstanding under this credit facility.
-The weighted average rate for the loans was approximately 4.1%.
-While we will seek to extend this credit facility or enter into a new credit facility with another lender, there can be no assurance that we will successfully do so before our credit facility matures or that we will be able to do so on attractive terms.
-See "Risk Factors - Risks Relating to Our Business and Structure - Because we intend to distribute between 90% and 100% of our income to our stockholders in connection with our election to be treated as a RIC, we will continue to need additional capital to finance our growth.
-If additional funds are unavailable or not available on favorable terms, our ability to grow will be impaired."
+At April 30, 2009, we had \$17.0 million of borrowings outstanding under this credit facility.
+The weighted average rate for the loans was approximately 3.9%.

 Under the secured revolving credit facility we must satisfy several financial covenants, including maintaining a minimum level of stockholders' equity, a maximum level of leverage and a minimum asset coverage ratio and interest coverage ratio.
 In addition, we must comply with other general covenants, including with respect to indebtedness, liens, restricted payments and mergers and consolidations.
-None of these covenants give Bank of Montreal a veto power or a vote in approving or changing any of our policies; however, they may prohibit us from engaging in certain activities to the detriment of us and our stockholders or otherwise hamper our ability to operate our business in a manner that we deem appropriate.
+None of these covenants give Bank of Montreal a veto power or a vote in approving or changing any of our policies.
 At March 31, 2009 and September 30, 2008, we were in compliance with these covenants.